syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ## Expanding and collapsing the DetailsViewDataGrid programmatically

-SfDataGrid allows you to expand or collapse the `DetailsViewDataGrid` programmatically in different ways.
+Data Grid allows you to expand or collapse the `DetailsViewDataGrid` programmatically in different ways.

 ### Expand or collapse all the DetailsViewDataGrid